 IFA of infected tissue is the diagnostic method of choice; alternatively, enzyme-linked immunosorbent assay (ELISA) may be done.
 Acute and convalescent serum specimens (typically complement fixation) may be used.
 Antibodies to phase II antigen are used to diagnose acute disease, and antibodies to both phase I and phase II antigens are used to diagnose chronic disease.

-PCR can identify the organism in biopsy specimens, but negative results do not rule out the diagnosis.
+PCR can identify the organism in biopsy or blood specimens, but negative results do not rule out the diagnosis.